Azure/azure-iot-pal-arduino/build_all/base-libraries/AzureIoTHub/README.md

 -   Install the Azure IoT C SDK libraries by one of two options:
 	1. Generate the Libraries by executing the [`make_sdk.cmd`](https://github.com/Azure/azure-iot-pal-arduino/blob/master/build_all/make_sdk.cmd) script within the `build_all` folder, with args as follows:
-		- The folder you want to copy the libraries into as arg 1, and the board you are using (`esp8266` or `esp32`) as arg 2
+		- The folder you want to copy the libraries into as arg 1

 	2. Install the following libraries through the Arduino IDE Library Manager:
 	-   `AzureIoTHub`, `AzureIoTUtility`, `AzureIoTProtocol_MQTT`, `AzureIoTSocket_WiFi`, and, optionally, `AzureIoTSocket_Ethernet2` if you are using the `esp32` with an ethernet shield/daughterboard.